 If you aren’t quite the thrill seeker and all this sounds like too much, feel free to just relax along the shores of the Mediterranean!

-Teaching English: Teaching for a semester is a great way to offset your costs while traveling abroad.
+Teaching for a semester is a great way to offset your costs while traveling abroad.
 Some of the popular destinations to teach in Europe include France, Spain and the Czech Republic.

 Many companies in France hire ESL teachers to work in teaching business English.
-With Spain's beautiful cities and countryside, it is an excellent opportunity to work while learning or improving your Spanish.
-Madrid is a popular location with it's rich culture and history.
+With Spain’s beautiful cities and countryside, it is an excellent opportunity to work while learning or improving your Spanish.
+Madrid is a popular location with its rich culture and history.
 The Czech Republic offers the lovely city of Prague with a lower cost of living compared to Western European countries.

-Volunteering in Conservation: For those with a passion for animals and traveling, volunteering with a conservation effort is your ideal match.
+For those with a passion for animals and traveling, volunteering with a conservation effort is your ideal match.
 Tethys Research Institute based in Milan accepts volunteers for helping to collect data on whales during their research.
 In Greece you can volunteer to help with sea turtle protection.
 Other available programs may vary based on the landscape and conservation efforts.
 Some programs have organized trip costs that will include the costs of your food and lodging during the time you volunteer.

 If you are planning a Gap Year before you go to college, volunteering while traveling is a great way to continue to build your resume for college applications.
 If you have already finished college, you can take this time to explore a new field of interest.